In this tutorial, I will be going through the steps on how to set up your very own Raspberry Pi temperature sensor.

 Possible Further Work

 There are quite a few more things you’re able to do with this Raspberry Pi temperature sensor.
-I will quickly mention a couple of ideas some that I will probably be doing sometime in the future.
+I will quickly mention a couple of ideas, and some of them I may cover in the future.

 You can have the Python script connect to a database such as MYSQL and store the data that way.
 If you add a timestamp to the data, you will be able to look back on data in the future and compare any changes.

 This next tip would work great with the one above.
 You can use the data stored in the MYSQL database to make nice pretty graphs to show to temperature over the course of a day, month or even year.
 You could make it plot a graph in real time too.

 If you have come across any problems, have feedback or anything else then please feel free to leave a comment below.